Trams in Munich: Westtangente

 The new 8.25 km Westtangente line is meeting the demand for a crosstown transportation in the west, serving five municipalities: Neuhausen-Nymphenburg, Laim, Sendling-Westpark, Hadern, and Thalkirchen-Obersendling-Forstenried-Fürstenried-Solln.
 The new line follows mostly the current Metrobus 51 and the 1928 tram extension plan.
 The line will have seventeen stops with subway transfer points at Aidenbachstraße station (southern terminus), Holzapfelkreuth station, Laimer Platz station, and München-Laim S-Bahn station along with Tram line 12 and lines 16 and 17 at Romanplatz (northern terminus), Tram line 18 at Agnes-Bernauer-Straße, and Tram line 19 at Ammerseestraße.
 The passengers can transfer to Tram line 12 for further journey to Schwabing, bypassing the city centre.
-The line number has not been assigned yet.
-The €170 million Euro construction approved on 21 March 2018 is expected to begin in 2024 and completed by 2027 the latest.
+The line number has been determined as Line 14.
+The €170 million Euro construction, approved on 21 March 2018, began on 7 June 2024 and is planned to be completed by 2028 at the latest.
+The first phase of the line, from Fürstenrieder Straße to Ammerseestraße, opened on 28 February 2026.